msfasha/Arabic-Deep-Learning-OCR/README.md

 ![font_list](./images/font_list.png)

-The details of this model are presented at: https://arxiv.org/abs/2009.01987
+The details of this model are presented in: https://arxiv.org/abs/2009.01987

 The code to generate the dataset (Arabic word images and labels) can be found at: